dansiberry/computer-order-form/README.md

-# order-form mini app .
-See package json for build scripts
+See package json from build scripts

+**Testing**
+Run the app locally with 'yarn dev'
+Run the test runner with 'yarn cypress:open'